adku44/jmeter-kubernetes/doc/initial-instruction-manual.md

 press Windows logo key + R
 type wsl
 ```
-When WSL terminal is opened type `cd` to change to home directory
+When WSL terminal is opened type `cd` to change to home directory.
 All belowed tools must be installed in linux home directory:
 ```
 cd